 - Survival comes first; truth, understanding, and science later.

 - A good political system is judged not by whether it makes sense but whether it works.

-- The ensemble analysis of a system cannot simply be applied to a single person if the outcomes include ruin.
-A person playing Russian roulette has 83% chance of making money but a person who plays it repeatedly is bound to die, the payoff is not computable.
+- The ensemble analysis of a system cannot merely be applied to a single person if the outcomes include ruin.
+A person playing Russian roulette has 83% chance of making money, but a person who plays it repeatedly is bound to die, the payoff is not computable.

 The goal of the eyes is not to produce the most accurate description of the world but the most useful one for survival.